-NOTE: During this Tournament, individual forfeits will be worth three points.
+NOTE: During this Tournament, individual forfeits will be worth three points (instead of two) for 8-Ball and 20 points (instead of 15) for 9-Ball.
 The team of any player that forfeits an individual match will not be awarded any points for that individual match, even if the forfeiting player forfeits after earning points in that individual match.
 Forfeited matches should be marked with a (F) on the scoresheet.

 - 20. INELIGIBLE PLAYERS: Ineligible players are those players who, for whatever reason, are not eligible to play in any match during this Tournament.
 The ineligible player's skill level will be removed from all Higher Level Tournament rosters and those skill levels cannot be used for the purposes of determining whether a team can comply with the Team Skill Level Limit rule or the Common Player Rule.
 Ineligible players cannot coach or participate in group consensus. - 21.
-LIMITED NUMBER OF SENIOR SKILL LEVEL PLAYERS: Teams may not field more than two Senior Skill Level players in a match.
+LIMITED NUMBER OF SENIOR SKILL LEVEL PLAYERS (8-BALL & 9-BALL): Teams may not field more than two Senior Skill Level players in a match.
 Senior Skill Level players are those who have a skill level of 6 or higher.
 A violation of this rule officially occurs when the third Senior Skill Level player strikes the first rack in their match.
 The ineligible player forfeits the match and the teams go on to the next match.
 The skill levels of both the ineligible player, and their opponent, will count towards the Team Skill Level Limit for that team match.